Stereographic projection: Metric

+where the xi are the Cartesian coordinates of the Euclidean plane onto which the sphere is projected.
+In comparison, the equation for the corresponding metric of the Poincaré disk model of hyperbolic space looks equivalent, except for a sign difference in the denominator.

 Wulff net

 Stereographic projection plots can be carried out by a computer using the explicit formulas given above.
 However, for graphing by hand these formulas are unwieldy.
 Instead, it is common to use graph paper designed specifically for the task.
 This special graph paper is called a stereonet or Wulff net, after the Russian mineralogist George (Yuri Viktorovich) Wulff.

 The Wulff net shown here is the stereographic projection of the grid of parallels and meridians of a hemisphere centred at a point on the equator (such as the Eastern or Western hemisphere of a planet).

 In the figure, the area-distorting property of the stereographic projection can be seen by comparing a grid sector near the center of the net with one at the far right or left.
 The two sectors have equal areas on the sphere.
 On the disk, the latter has nearly four times the area of the former.
 If the grid is made finer, this ratio approaches exactly 4.

 On the Wulff net, the images of the parallels and meridians intersect at right angles.
 This orthogonality property is a consequence of the angle-preserving property of the stereographic projection.
 (However, the angle-preserving property is stronger than this property.
 Not all projections that preserve the orthogonality of parallels and meridians are angle-preserving.)

 For an example of the use of the Wulff net, imagine two copies of it on thin paper, one atop the other, aligned and tacked at their mutual center.
 Let P be the point on the lower unit hemisphere whose spherical coordinates are (140°, 60°) and whose Cartesian coordinates are (0.321, 0.557, −0.766).
 This point lies on a line oriented 60° counterclockwise from the positive x-axis (or 30° clockwise from the positive y-axis) and 50° below the horizontal plane z = 0.
 Once these angles are known, there are four steps to plotting P: